ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This EAD item, which may be used either in EAD\_1 or EAD\_3, is critical, i.e. only used with its negative value, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).

-Access tokens in EAD fields are used to issue the first of a token series and not for the update of access rights.
+Access tokens are only transported in EAD fields for the first access token of a token series and not for the update of access rights.

 ## EDHOC Session and OSCORE Security Context # {#edhoc-exec}